sammydanso/mtmRepo/README.md

 * d_and_a -> means the search  is predicted to be an 'Adjustment and Amortisation' item
 * adjustment -> means means the search  is predicted to be an 'Adjustment' item
-* other - means means the search  is predicted to be 'can be ignored' item
+* other - means means the search  is predicted to be  a 'can be ignored' item